rsms/estrella/README.md

 `onStart(config)` is called when a build starts and `onEnd(config, result)` when a build finishes.
 This works in both `-watch` mode and regular "one shot" mode.

-These callbacks can optionally by async or returns Promises which estrella will await.
+These callbacks can optionally be async (i.e. return a Promise) which estrella will await.
 This gives you the ability to perform detailed pre-processing and post-processing, like requesting some stuff from the internet.